 Laying them on the ground with the legs restrained by straps/ropes forwards and backwards to help keep the animal still.
 An assistant will hold the head and manoeuver the animal.

-During shearing, an assistant will manouever the alpaca in a manner that allows effective shearing with the minimum of stress to it.
+During shearing, an assistant will manouever the alpaca in a way that allows effective shearing with the minimum of stress to it.
 Electric clippers are mostly used although with different combs to those used for sheep.
-A skilled shearer will take under 15 minutes per animal and be able to remove the fleece blanket in one piece and this is placed into a labelled paper sack.
+A skilled shearer will take under 15 minutes per animal and be able to remove the fleece blanket in one piece which is rolled up and placed into a labelled paper sack.
 Second-grade fibre from the neck, legs and underside is separated off into a different bag.
-There should be a minimum of second cuts as these short lengths can become mixed with good length fibre.
+The shearer should also make the minimum of second cuts as these short lengths can become mixed with good length fibre.
 It is advised that the tail fleece is trimmed but kept long enough to cover the genital area thus protecting it from sunburn.
-Frequently, owners and helpers will be performing injections, clipping toenails, collecting fleece, taking fibre samples, etc, during the shearing which minimises the time the alpaca stays restrained.
+Frequently, owners and helpers will be performing injections, clipping toenails, collecting fleece, taking fibre samples, etc, during and after the shearing which minimises the time the alpaca stays restrained on the table.

 Shearing is a stressful experience for alpacas and they can behave in a variety of ways.
 Although some may appear relaxed, others show their fright by urinating during shearing or their anger by targetted spitting at the shearer and assistants (a cloth lightly covering the nose and mouth will prevent this).
 Keeping other herd members close by and if possible visible to the animal being sheared will help and also keeping a dam's cria close during her shearing.

 As the blanket is being removed, owners can take a fibre sample from the mid-side of each animal for analysis.
 The samples may be sent to a testing laboratory such as the New Zealand Wool Testing Authority or SGS New Zealand.
 There are a number of analytical methods available for these tests but all provide measures of:

 Mean fibre diameter, given in microns (micrometres, 1mm = 1000μm).
 Sometimes a graph of the fibre distribution is also provided,